AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 1. Select the 3-dot icon on the account that you want to edit, then select [!UICONTROL **Delete account**]

-## Configure company-wide settings (administrator only)
+## Configure company-wide settings (administrators only)

-System administrators can control whether users can create accounts and locations, as well as the types of accounts users can create.
+System administrators can restrict users from creating accounts and locations, or they can limit the types of accounts users can create.

-### Configure whether users can create locations

-By default, all users in the organization can create locations in your Adobe Analytics environment, as described in [configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

-To restrict all users from creating locations and accounts:

-1. In Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Admin settings**] tab.

-1. In the [!UICONTROL **Locations**] section, deselect the option, [!UICONTROL **Allow users to create and manage locations**].

 ### Configure whether users can create accounts